tlk00/BitMagic/README.md

 ## BitMagic C++ Library

 BitMagic was created as a Algebra of Sets toolkit for Information Retrieval but currently evolved into a more general Data Science components library for memory compact structures and algorithms on succinct data vectors.
-BitMagic implements compressed bit-vectors and containers (vectors) based on ideas of bit-slicing transform and Rank-Select compression.
-All containers are serializable (with compression using state of art Binary Interpolative Coding) for efficient storage and network transfer.
+BitMagic implements compressed bit-vectors and containers (vectors) based on ideas of bit-slicing transform, Rank-Select compression and logical computing on memory compressed models.

+All BitMagic succicnt containers are serializable (with compression using state of art Binary Interpolative Coding) for efficient storage and network transfer.
+All containers are fast searchable in compresed form.

-BitMagic offers sets of method to architect your applications to use HPC techniques to save memory (thus be able to fit more data in one compute unit) and improve storage and traffic patterns when storing data vectors and models in files or object stores (SQL or noSQL).
+BitMagic offers sets of methods and tools to architect your applications to use HPC techniques to save memory on the fly (thus be able to fit more data in one compute unit), improve storage and traffic patterns when storing data vectors and models in files or object stores (SQL or noSQL), optimize systems bandwidth from low-level (CPU caches) to network and storage exchnage.

 BitMagic facilitates two big classes of scenarios:
 - limited RAM applications (WebAssembly, IoT, Edge computing, desktop/workstation apps)
-- Big Data HPC (petabyte problems) where amount of data is astronomical and computation and storage has to be distributed (need for efficient transfer)
+- Big Data HPC (petabyte problems) where amount of data is astronomical and computation and storage has to be distributed (need for efficient transfer) and optimized for bandwidth.

 ### Applications and Use Cases

 BitMagic was used as a building blocks for:

-- Algebra of Sets for IR, database inverted index construction
+- Algebra of Sets for IR, database inverted index construction or index-free columnar DBs
-- Simulation of logical schemes and topologies (like FPGAs)
+- Simulation of logical schemes (FPGAs)
-- Multidimentional binary distances on compressed bit-vectors building blocks for binary clusterizations, Self-organizing maps
+- Data Science of multidimentional binary distances on compressed sets, building blocks for binary clusterizations, self-organizing maps
 - Construction of memory compressed bioinformatics models
   - sequence alignments
   - collections of variations and SNPs